johnbrumley/desma158/day-5.md

 [Clay ball on a hill](https://youtu.be/m-D-Lx4kzLM)

-# Project 1: Rolling Ball Game showcase
+# Project 1: Ball Game Showcase

 Share, Play, Crit

-We’ll be playing each other’s games in groups in a round-robin format.
+We’ll be playing each other’s projects in groups in a round-robin format.
 I’ll use this sheet to randomize group placement:

 https://docs.google.com/spreadsheets/d/12DIl5YXCTtO3jYa7o7E0Xi7hJJhUat2IrI8ZMPjVVVs/edit?usp=sharing